gcallah/MiscWriting/Ideology/CancelCulture.md

 with this young man than am I, which is why I say I am only "inclined" to disagree.
 In any case, complaints about cancel culture are often on target: people way too often have been turning legitimate disagreements about political policies into a reason too destroy a person's career.
 But that in no way means that *absolutely anything* someone does or says outside of work is not a reason for their dismissal.
-And, unfortunately for those who wish for systems so perfect that no one needs to be good, it is only our prudential judgment that can separate the sheep from the goats in this regard.
+And, unfortunately for those who dream of systems so perfect that no one will need to be good, it is only our prudential judgment that can separate the sheep from the goats in this regard.